ohnotnow/reqqy/PROJECT_PLAN.md

 - When asked for a new application - a background agent will start up.
 It will be asked to use it's web and research tools to investigate if there is a pre-existing solution that would fit the users requirements.
 - The findings of that research are stored as an associated \App\Models\Document and also given to the main LLM to inform it's PRD.

-## Next Steps
+## MVP Status: ✅ COMPLETE

+**All core MVP features have been implemented and tested!**

-This is an MVP focused on the core user journey: conversational requirements gathering, LLM-generated PRD creation, and admin notification.
+This MVP focuses on the core user journey: conversational requirements gathering, LLM-generated PRD creation, and admin notification.
 The system acts as a capture and generation tool - admins can copy/paste or download documents to take forward in their own workflows.

-No document versioning or complex revision tracking at this stage.
+### What's Working:
+- ✅ User authentication and authorization
+- ✅ Conversational requirements gathering with context-aware AI
+- ✅ Real-time chat interface with LLM responses
+- ✅ Automatic PRD generation (both new applications and feature requests)
+- ✅ Three-category application management (Internal, External, Proposed)
+- ✅ Admin notification system (email notifications on document creation)
+- ✅ Admin dashboard for reviewing conversations and documents
+- ✅ Document download/copy functionality
+- ✅ Proposed application auto-creation and promotion workflow
+- ✅ Comprehensive test coverage (136 passing tests)

+### Ready for Phase Two:
+- Research agent integration (codebase analysis, web research)
+- Enhanced PRD generation with technical context
+- GitHub issue automation
+- Advanced notification systems

 Remember: You have the laravel boost MCP tool which was written by the creators of Laravel and has excellent documentation for the core tech stack along with other helpful features.